akeneo/pim-docs/contributing/contributing.rst

 Creating a New Connector
 ------------------------

-We're happy to connect the PIM with any third-party system !
+We're happy to connect the PIM with any third-party system!

 * Begin by check on the forum that nobody is writing the same connector: http://www.akeneo.com/forum/importexport-connectors/
 * Create your connector :doc:`/cookbook/import_export/create-connector`